Taylor Swift To Battle In Court With Alleged Butt-Grabbing DJ

 Rumors have suggested that the pop star’s crew of celebrity friends were turning on Swift after a questionable source blabbed to reporters, however, reports by the Inquisitr confirmed that this was not the case.

 “Everyone has agreed that they won’t work with [Taylor Swift] or attend any parties she’s invited to.
 They also badmouth [Taylor Swift] to guys who may want to date her.
 Hollywood is definitely turning on Taylor, and a lot of people feel like she deserves it.”

-Taylor Swift has a number of close celebrity friends, including Zayn Malik’s girlfriend Gigi Hadid and her sister Bella Hadid.
-Lily Aldridge, Martha Hunt, Cara Delevingne, Selena Gomez, Dakota Johnson, Lorde, Karlie Kloss and Lena Dunham are also close friends of Swifts.
+Taylor Swift has a number of close celebrity friends, including Zayn Malik’s girlfriend, Gigi Hadid and her sister, Bella Hadid, Lily Aldridge, Martha Hunt, Cara Delevingne, Selena Gomez, Dakota Johnson, Lorde, Karlie Kloss and Lena Dunham.

 A photo posted by Taylor Swift (@taylorswift) on